Trump says classmates, neighbors should have reported Florida gunman

 "So many signs that the Florida shooter was mentally disturbed, even expelled from school for bad and erratic behavior," Trump tweeted, referring to 19-year-old Nikolas Cruz, who was charged Thursday with 17 counts of pre-meditated murder.
 "Neighbors and classmates knew he was a big problem.
 Must always report such instances to authorities, again and again!"

+Later Thursday, in a nationally televised speech, Trump announced he would visit Parkland, Fla., and that "our entire nation, with one heavy heart, is praying for the victims and their families."

+Trump made no reference to guns or the AR-15 believed to have been used in the attack in his tweets or in his speech.

-At least 17 people were killed when a teen opened fire with a semiautomatic rifle at a high school in Parkland, Florida, on Wednesday afternoon, officials said.
+At least 17 people were killed when a teen opened fire with a semiautomatic rifle at the high school on Wednesday afternoon, officials said.
 Fourteen others were wounded, five of whom suffering life-threatening injuries, hospital officials said.

-Trump made no reference to guns or the AR-15 believed to have been used in the attack.
+Parkland Mayor Christine Hunschofsky responded to Trump's tweet just moments after he posted it, when it was read to her during a live interview on CNN, saying, "If a solution was simple for these things, we would have found one already."

+Trump tweeted twice on Wednesday about the school shooting, after news of it broke, but did not make any on-camera remarks about the attack.
+The White House also canceled its daily press briefing Wednesday after the shooting, although on Thursday morning, the White House released a "proclamation honoring the victims" of the shooting.

 Trump has previously blamed mass shootings on mental health issues.
 In November, he said the mass shooting at a church in Sutherland Springs, Texas, "isn't a guns situation" but instead "a mental health problem at the highest level."